Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-7/README.md

 ## Preliminary Considerations

 This page assumes that the cross-compiling environment was installed via the [procedure outlined here](../../Toolchain/).
 Therefore, the 2.2.1_ps2-7 kernel source is already present on the cross-compiling environment at ```/usr/mipsEEel-linux/mipsEEel-linux/usr/src/linux-2.2.1_ps2```.
-However, additional configuration is required which is covered below.
+However, additional configuration is required, which is covered below.

 If the 2.2.1_ps2-7 kernel source is NOT already present in the cross-compiling environment, commands are provided below to extract it to the environment.

 ### Kernel Configuration File

 It is recommended that a known-working kernel configuration file be used when building the kernel below.
 The author's latest kernel configuration file is [available here](config-2.2.1_ps2-7).
-All appropriate kernel options outlined throughout this repository should be enabled in this configuration file.
+All appropriate kernel options outlined throughout this repository are enabled in this configuration file.

-## Extracting Necessary Files From Linux (for Playstation 2) Release 1.0 Disc 2
+## Extracting Necessary Files From Linux (for Playstation 2) Release 1.0 Disc 2 (as root or via sudo)

 Attach **Linux (for Playstation 2) Release 1.0 Disc 2** to the system with the ```mipsEEel-linux-*``` toolchain installed.
-Mount the DVD as UDF (as root or via sudo).
+Mount the DVD as UDF.
 ```bash
 mount -t udf /dev/cdrom /mnt/cdrom
 ```

 Copy the **kernel-headers-2.2.1_ps2-7.mipsel.rpm** and **kernel-source-2.2.1_ps2-7.mipsel.rpm** files from the ```/mnt/cdrom/SCEI/RPMS/``` directory onto the system.

-Unmount the DVD (as root or via sudo)
+Unmount the DVD.
 ```bash
 umount /mnt/cdrom
 ```